 Typically you should only need to wait around 24 hours for your render to dry before it can get wet.
 If you’re planning on rendering during the cold weather it may take a little bit longer for the render to dry out.
 In those situations, your render may have too much moisture stored inside of it from the colder weather conditions which could lead to additional damage caused by the dampness.
 Make sure that you’re able to keep the scratch coat dry before applying the brown coat in order to prepare it for when you want to apply the finishing coat to the render once completed.

+It is not a good idea to render when raining or if it looks like it is going to rain.
 Keeping your render dry from the rain during the early stages of the construction process is an important step in preserving the property over time.
 While it’s not always easy to be able to predict the weather on any given day, being prepared and having the necessary materials to cover up your render from any potential weather conditions is a great way to stay ready just in case it rains.
 Using some time out of your day to gather the right tools for your project can save you on time and money in the future that may need to be spent on a repair job if you’ve applied your render incorrectly.
 The preparation that you do today will allow you to act fast if it starts to rain while you’re rendering and prevent any structural damage from happening to your project.
+So if you are asking yourself, can you render outside in the rain?
+The answer is no, it is not advisable, just wait for a sunny day

 We hope you found this article useful, please let us know in the comments what kind of projects you have been up to!
 If you enjoyed this blog, check out some of our other articles such as ‘Can I use an Angle Grinder to Level Concrete‘ or ‘Your Guide to Insulating your Garage’